KITrobotics/iirob_filters/README.md

 - ROS2 Foxy

 ## ROS2 Port
-Only the gravity compensator and low pass filter have been ported.
-Both utilize dynamic parameters and require the parameters to be set before the function `configure()` is called.
+Only the gravity compensator has been ported.
 ## Tests
 Run the current tests:
 ```